Taipei Taiwan Temple: Design and architecture

 The temple is one of the church’s six-spire series of temples, designed by the church’s architectural division, in collaboration with Philip Fei & Associates (Taipei).
 The design with the six detached spires surrounding a central structure, is like others built in the 1980s in Lima, Peru; Stockholm, Sweden; and Manila, Philippines.
 The temple was nominated for an award for “outstanding building of the year”, but did not receive the award due to it not being open to the public.
 Hyer explained that this was because the temple was not meant for public tours, but that the function of the building is instead “to endow, to prepare, and to empower a covenant people who will take the gospel to all of China.”

 Located in central Taipei, the temple is on a 0.48-acre urban site that is part of a broader church complex.
 The exterior has white ceramic tile, with a blue-tiled roof, with the angel Moroni statue on the tallest spire.
 The temple has four ordinance rooms, three sealing rooms, and a baptistry.

 Symbols

 Chinese characters for “House of the Lord” and “Holiness to the Lord” are inscribed on the tower.
 The angel Moroni statue symbolizing the restoration of the gospel of Jesus Christ.
 At its dedication, Gordon B. Hinckley said that although the temple was once built on the site of a prison, “this house (would) open the prison doors of the veil of death,” and that there was no place where a temple has been built where so few were eligible to use it, in part due to only about 500 temple recommend holders, and the impetus to “do the work of millions”, in regards to temple ordinances for ancestors.

-Temple leadership and admittance

-The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
-The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-Serving from 1984 to 1988, John W. Clifford was the first president, with Coral K. Clifford serving as matron.
-As of 2024, the president and matron are Tsai, Wen Fang and Li, Mei Jung.
-Paul Hyer was the temple president from 1988 to 1990.

-Like all the church's temples, it is not used for Sunday worship services.
-To members of the church, temples are regarded as sacred houses of the Lord.
-Once dedicated, only church members with a current temple recommend can enter for worship.